9 signs of BPD.

 9 SYMPTOMS OF BORDERLINE PERSONALITY DISORDER

-written by Jade I won’t try to sugarcoat it…Borderline Personality Disorder is an ugly thing.
+I won’t try to sugarcoat it…Borderline Personality Disorder is an ugly thing.
 The anger, despair, and emotional pain of the sick person is unbearable, and the pain of watching a loved one suffer is equally devastating.

 The fact that you are here means you have an idea of what’s going on, but it can be tough finding a professional that will acknowledge a diagnosis.
 Doing your own research is essential these days if you want to find out what’s really happening in a person who has this disorder.